microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Trial Tenant for the Lab
 If you need a new Trial Tenant to complete the lab, suggest to register a new Outlook.com email and follow these steps:
 1. [Provision Fabric Trial Tenant](<https://github.com/microsoft/FabricRTA-in-a-Day/tree/main/assets/trialtenant>) - see document and powershell script to setup a lab admin.
-   - 25 workspaces and 25 logins will be created automatically (one workspace per user).
+   - 25 workspaces with access to 25 logins will be created automatically (one workspace per user).
-   - Participants can create items in their own workspace designated to their login.
+   - Participants should create items in the workspace designated to their own login.
-   - Participants can also share the lab credentials if necessary.
-   - Addtional Trial Tenants can be provisioned by repeating this process again, if more than 25 accounts are necessary.
+   - If more than 25 accounts are necessary, addtional Trial Tenants can be provisioned by repeating this process again.
+Also, participants can share the lab credentials and use folders in their workspaces.
 3. [Office 365 E5 Trial](<https://blog.fabric.microsoft.com/blog/accessing-microsoft-fabric-for-developers-startups-and-enterprises>). ⚠️ Make sure to disable recurring billing, otherwise your credit card will be charged for Office E5.
 4. The "LabAdmin" credential should be used by the lab proctor.
-5. The "LabAdmin" may want to have the pre-built lab items for Lab Users 01-24 to reference as a cheatsheet.
-Therefore, grant Users 01-24 viewer permission to the "LabAdmin" workspace.
+5. The "LabAdmin" can have the pre-built lab items for Lab Users 01-24 to reference as a cheatsheet.
+To do so, grant Users 01-24 viewer permission to the "LabAdmin" workspace.
-6. and adding Lab User 01-24 as Viewers.
-This way the LabAdmin workspace can
 ![WorkspaceManageAccess](assets/WorkspaceManageAccess.png "Workspace Manage Access")

 ---